shannonasmith/CTF-Writeups/WiCyS-Tier2-TryHackMe-CTF/notepad-online/README.md

 ### 🎯 Objective

-Investigate a web-based note-taking service that claims user notes are visible **only to the account owner**.
+Investigate a web-based note-taking application that claims user notes are **only visible to the account owner**.

-The challenge required analyzing how the application retrieves user notes and determining whether access controls were properly enforced.
+The challenge involved authenticating to the application and analyzing how the system retrieves stored notes.

-The goal was to determine whether **direct object references within the application could expose other users’ data**.
+The objective was to determine whether the application properly enforced **authorization controls** or whether user data could be accessed by manipulating request parameters.

 ---